benedekrozemberczki/tigerlily/README.md

 </p>

 As a first step the basic **TigerLily** tools are imported and we load the example dataset which integrated DrugBankDDI and the BioSNAP datasets.
 We create a ``PersonalizedPageRankMachine`` and connect to the host with the ``Graph``.
 The settings of this machine should be changed with the appropriate user credentials and details; a secret can be obtained in the **TigerGraph Graph Studio**.
 We install the default Personalized PageRank query and upload the edges of the example dataset used in our demonstrations.
+This graph has **drug** and **protein** nodes, **drug-protein** and **protein-protein** interactions.
+Our goal is to predict the **drug-drug** interactions.

 ```python
 from tigerlily.dataset import ExampleDataset